 Edmonton is also the youngest, and second-fastest growing city in Canada.
 To anticipate the needs of these residents and workforce, we know we need to move towards sustainable infrastructure and further active transportation options.

-How this Affects Downtown Businesses
+Downtown Businesses Affected

 The bike network will offer a protected way for your customers and staff to travel to your business.
 The chosen routes for the network were identified as having the lowest impact on vehicular traffic and parking.